 Colleges manage these ratios carefully but face an upward pressure on staff costs because of the competition to retain, recruit and motivate staff.
-This means that the majority of colleges exceeded the DfE benchmark that staff costs should not normally be more than 65% of income and in sixth form colleges should not normally be more than 70%.
+This means that the majority of colleges exceeded the DfE benchmark that staff costs in FE colleges should not normally be more than 65% of income and in sixth form colleges should not normally be more than 70%.
 On the definitions used by the FE commissioner (which excludes pension valuation transactions and sub-contracting activity), the average staff cost ratios (staff costs as a share of income) for the 2020-1 academic year were 66.6% for FE colleges; 71.2% for sixth form colleges.

 VAT is levied on most goods and services provided by registered organisations to other organisations or individuals.
 The laws and rules relating to VAT are complicated and it is necessary to take advice from suitably qualified and indemnified professionals.
 VAT is only charged if turnover exceeds the £85,000 threshold.
 Although the average college income is above £20 million, some colleges are not VAT-registered because almost all of this turnover is exempt.